1and1/yap/README.md

 Assuming you included `Yap` into `User`, you can now do something like this:

-    User.paginate                       # => Page 1 with default order and size.
+    User.paginate                       # => Page 1 with default order and size
     User.paginate(
         page:       1,
         per_page:   10,